 Competition from both native and non-native species is a potential threat to Najas flexilis.
 Wingfield et al. (2004) noted competition by the native species Myriophyllum alterniflorum and Chara spp. as possibly impacting on Najas flexilis in a Scottish Loch.
 Competition from native species could be part of a natural lake-succession or, more likely, promoted by environmental disturbances such as eutrophication.
+The occurrence of the non-native Lagarosiphon major was noted by Roden and Murphy (2014).
 Eutrophication will inevitably convey an advantage on invasive non-native and native perennial species.
 Wingfield et al. (2004) observed that competition is not always a problem, but is more likely to be where nutrients and light promote excessive growth.
 The issue of competition from both native and non-native species is discussed further in O Connor (2013).

-The target for the attribute associated species is: Maintain appropriate associated species and vegetation communities to support the population of Najas flexilis.
+The target for the attribute associated species is: Restore appropriate associated species and vegetation communities to support the population of Najas flexilis